SahithiGangaram434/SahithiGangaram434/README.md

 <h3 align="center">Welcome to my GitHub profile!</h3>

 <p align="center">
-I'm passionate about data science, machine learning, and computational research.
+I'm passionate about data science and computational research.
 My work focuses on leveraging analytical tools like Python, R, and SQL to extract meaningful insights from complex datasets.
 </p>

 <h2>🔍 About Me</h2>